 Founder and chairman

-He’s called the man with the Midas touch, but he was born and brought up in a middle class family in Mumbai, India, before building his company from scratch, and into one of the Middle East’s most recognised building materials firms.
+He’s called the man with the Midas touch, but he was born and brought up in a middle class family in Mumbai, India, before building his company from scratch, and into one of the Middle East’s most recognised building material firms.

-Under the guidance of founder and chairman Rizwan Sajan, Danube Group recorded a turnover of $1.3bn in 2018.
+Under the guidance of founder and chairman Rizwan Sajan, Danube Group recorded a turnover of $1.3billion in 2018.
 Over the last 25 years, the company has grown from one shop with one employee to having operations in over 50 locations in nine countries worldwide, including the UAE, Kuwait, Oman, Bahrain, Africa and India, as well as employing more than 3,300 people.

-The elements behind his success are simple: “Find the right people then empower them to run the business,” he says.
+The elements behind his success are simple: “find the right people then empower them to run the business,” he says.

 He calls himself a workaholic, and has always believed that “there are no shortcuts to success.”
 But when he’s not working, he enjoys “partying, travelling and watching movies with my wife, Sameera.”